Stansbury, Daniels discuss Operation Blacktop, Gold-Medal Coaches and other topics.

-As part of Stansbury's vision for the development of an Institute for Student-Athlete Leadership, the Knights initiated a partnership with Junior Achievement and expanded their community service initiatives beyond Central Florida with the creation of an international service program called "Knights without Borders".
+As part of Stansbury's vision for the development of an Institute for Student-Athlete Leadership, the Knights have initiated and maintained a partnership with Junior Achievement and expanded their community service initiatives beyond Central Florida with the creation of an international service program called "Knights without Borders."

-The inaugural "Knights without Borders" service-learning trip to Panama saw Knight student-athletes and administrators work on maintenance and repairs at a pair of orphanages, while also teaching nutrition and wellness classes to the children.
-Knights Without Borders has plans for two international service trips per year which will include both current student-athletes and Varsity Knights.
+The first two "Knights without Borders" service-learning trips -- to Panama and St. Vincent and the Grenadines -- saw Knight student-athletes and administrators work on maintenance and repairs at a pair of orphanages and a library, while also teaching nutrition and wellness classes to the children.
+Knights Without Borders has plans for more international service trips each year which will include both current student-athletes and Varsity Knights.

 Stansbury's belief in the development of leaders through the intercollegiate experience extends beyond graduation, which led to the establishment of the young alumni leadership council and the resurrection of the Varsity Knights.
 These two groups focus on professional development and building a pipeline to professional opportunities and the Knight network.